Skip to main content

 Criteria

-14. Correlate select bacteria with human infectious disease
+14. Correlate select fungi and parasites with human infectious disease

 Assessment Strategies